Xun Cai

-Xun Cai (荀采) was a Chinese noblewoman and poet from the late Eastern Han dynasty to the early Three Kingdoms period.
+Xun Cai (荀采; 2nd century), (Note: While Xun Cai's death date and age when she died were not recorded, her biography implied that she died before her father, who died in c.July 190.
+Her biography also implied that she died within a few years after her daughter was born.
+Thus, she was likely in her early 20s when she died.
+As her father was born in c.128, her own birth year should be in or after c.140.) courtesy name Nüxun (女荀), was a Chinese noblewoman and poet from the late Eastern Han dynasty to the early Three Kingdoms period.

 Early life

 She was the daughter of Xun Shuang, a writer turned politician at the court of Han empire.
 She was first the wife of Yin Yu.
-Later she married Guo Yi.
+Later, she was matchmade with Guo Yi.
 She was the cousin of Xun Yu, an adviser to the warlord Cao Cao.
 The Xun family was a scholarly and skilled clan.
 Among Xun Cai's other relatives was Xun You, adviser to Cao Cao.
-Through marriage, Xun Cai was linked with the Yin family.
+Through marriage, Xun Cai was linked to the Yin family.

 She was described as skilled in poetry and intelligent woman, but best known for her devotion to Yin Yu and maintaining ties with the Yin clan even after Yin Yu's death.
-Due to convictions, her biography was recorded in Book of the Later Han in volume 84, Biographies of Exemplary Women (卷八十四 列女傳 第七十四).
+Due to her convictions, her biography was recorded in Book of the Later Han in volume 84, Biographies of Exemplary Women (卷八十四 列女傳 第七十四).